Genza999/Signature/README.md

 ## Signature
 Complete any delivery service App with this Signature widget.
 This widget allows you to save a signature to an attribute.
+The widget implements bezier curves and velocity for the smooth drawing of the signature

 ## Demo project